eng-alameedi/GPIO_Library/README.md

 ```

 the **direction*** used for set the pin state (out,in) which mean (write,read), while the **value** used for set (0,1) for output or input.

+other method is to mapping a memory of the first pin, by mapping the /dev/mem file with entry location.